huggingface/transformers/examples/distillation/README.md

 ## What is Distil*

 Distil* is a class of compressed models that started with DistilBERT.
-DistilBERT stands for Distillated-BERT.
+DistilBERT stands for Distilled-BERT.
 DistilBERT is a small, fast, cheap and light Transformer model based on Bert architecture.
 It has 40% less parameters than `bert-base-uncased`, runs 60% faster while preserving 97% of BERT's performances as measured on the GLUE language understanding benchmark.
 DistilBERT is trained using knowledge distillation, a technique to compress a large model called the teacher into a smaller model called the student.
 By distillating Bert, we obtain a smaller Transformer model that bears a lot of similarities with the original BERT model while being lighter, smaller and faster to run.
 DistilBERT is thus an interesting option to put large-scaled trained Transformer model into production.

 We have applied the same method to other Transformer architectures and released the weights:
 - GPT2: on the [WikiText-103](https://blog.einstein.ai/the-wikitext-long-term-dependency-language-modeling-dataset/) benchmark, GPT2 reaches a perplexity on the test set of 16.3 compared to 21.1 for **DistilGPT2** (after fine-tuning on the train set).